Two of the most recent top questions I receive are, “Can you tell me how to find an Integrative Medicine Doctor?” and “Who is your doctor?“

 Who is Your Doctor?

-Updated in March of 2017: I now also see Dr. Amy Nett there as well, in addition to Schweig.
+Updated in March of 2017: I then also saw Dr. Amy Nett there as well, in addition to Schweig.

 Updated in September of 2019: Upon moving to Minnesota, I started seeing Dr. Jeff at Between the Bridges Healing Center.